corinnaj/four_good/README.md

 To communicate with externally hosted projects you will have to visit their external website, but you can add the project to your 4Good project overview to never miss anything.

-## How we built it
+## What and how we built it

 We used the Flutter framework in Android Studio.
 Our backend database is Firebase.
+All information displayed is updated live if the Firebase data is updated.

+Our main screen is the project overview.
+The projects are sorted by timestamp and display when they will happen,  When filters are applied, this view is updated to only show the filtered events.

+If you tap on a project, a project view is opened with all details like description, time, location, etc. If it is an external project, you can save it and visit the matching external website.
+If it is a direct 4Good project, volunteering will directly notify the project organisers.

+One of the other main parts is the profile screen with your own information (e.g. your location and skills) and the projects you volunteered for.

 ## Challenges